THE BEST TUBELESS BIKE TIRES

 I’ve not seen independent rolling resistance testing data for the Fusion 5 Performance 11Storm.
-BRR’s testing of the Mavic Yksion Pro UST Tubeless which shares the same 11Storm compound shows its rolling resistance to be essentially the same as the Schwalbe Pro One Tubeless.
-The Schwalbe long set the standard for tubeless rolling resistance until the GP5K TL came along so this new Fusion 5 Performance is in good company.
+Testing of the Mavic Yksion Pro UST Tubeless which shares the same 11Storm compound shows its rolling resistance to be about 3-4 watts slower than the GP5K TL and within a watt of the new Schwalbe Pro One TLE (aka Tubeless Easy, Tubeless Evolution) at the 60-80psi pressures we roadies should be riding them.
+So this new Fusion 5 Performance is in good company.

 TUBELESS VS. TUBED TIRES

 There’s been a lot said and written recently about tubeless vs. tubed tires for road bikes.
 Not too many years ago, the debate was between tubed tires and tubular ones.
 And there’s still a lot of unsettled argument around disc brakes vs. rim brakes, electronic vs. mechanical shifting, and carbon frames vs. aluminum, titanium, and steel frames.

 New technology creates debate and draws attention.
 It’s what opinion setters and writers like to talk about.
 It’s what product makers like to promote.
 It’s also what cyclists like to learn about and discuss among themselves.